Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Definition, existence, and implication for optimization

 where we can set $k=n+2$ by Carathéodory's theorem.
 Then $g$ is a concave function by \cite[Theorem 5.3.]{rockafellar_convex_2015} and the supremum is attained by the compactness of $\XX$ and continuity of $f$.
 We will show that it agrees with $f$ on $\XX$.
 Assume to the contrary that there is an $\x\in\XX$ so that $g(\x)\neq f(\x)$.
-By construction, we have $g(\x)\geq f(\x)$, as $\ggl=\e_1$ and $\x_1=\x$ is feasible for the supremum.
-Thus, $g(\x)>f(\x)$ so that $ f(\x)< \sum_{i=1}^{k}\gl_i f(\x_i),$ while $\XX\ni\x = \sum_{i=1}^{k}\gl_i \x_i, \ \ggl\in\Delta_k, \ \x_i\in\XX, \ i \in\irg{1}{k}$ by attainment of the supremum, in contradiction to \eqref{cond:Existence}.
+We always have $g(\x)\geq f(\x)$, as $\ggl=\e_1$ and $\x_1=\x$ is feasible for the supremum so that this assumption implies $g(\x)>f(\x)$.
+But then $f(\x)< \sum_{i=1}^{k}\gl_i f(\x_i),$ while $\XX\ni\x = \sum_{i=1}^{k}\gl_i \x_i, \ \ggl\in\Delta_k, \ \x_i\in\XX, \ i \in\irg{1}{k}$ by attainment of the supremum, in contradiction to \eqref{cond:Existence}.
 Thus, $g$ is a concave function that agrees with $f$ on $\XX$ and hence a concave tent. \end{proof} The requirements on $f$ and $\XX$ for the necessary condition to be sufficient are quite drastic, and we hypothesize that much weaker assumptions could suffice.
-However, in the context of optimization such regularizations are quite common and we do not wish to delve too deep into convex analysis at this point.
+Indeed, \cite[Theorem 2.]{tawarmalani_convex_2002} discusses a much broader necessary and sufficient condition for the existence of a concave extensions of $f$ over a convex-set $\CC$ (not necessarily equal to $\conv(\XX)$).
+However, for the purposes of this text the above conditions suffice.
+Also, in the context of optimization such regularizations are quite common and we do not wish to delve too deep into convex analysis at this point.
 Now, we merely like to mention that the necessary condition is trivially fulfilled if there is no point in $\XX$ that is a convex combination of other points in $\XX$.
-In that case, $\XX$ is contained in the set of extreme points in $\conv(\XX)$, which is the setup we will be concerned with exclusively.
-However, in \cref{sec:Super-derivatives based on conic duality} we will devise a strategy to work around the limitations of this special case so that our discussion is not limited to the cases where condition \eqref{cond:Existence} is satisfied.
+This is the case if $\XX$ is contained in the set of extreme points in $\conv(\XX)$, which is the setup we will be concerned with exclusively.
+However, in \cref{sec:Super-derivatives based on conic duality} we will devise a strategy to work around the limitations of this special case so that our discussion is not limited to situations where condition \eqref{cond:Existence} is satisfied.
 Further, no such limitation is required for the following result, which summarizes the core motivation behind studying concave tents in the first place.